Previous posts discussed Princeton’s first drive-in gas stations and the better-known garages that sprung up to handle sales and service.

 Other garages provided little more than storage space during winter in the early years when cars were primarily fair-weather vehicles.

 Here are more of Princeton’s early garages.
-My research only extends to the mid-1940s, but I’ve added other information when possible and will update as new information becomes available.
+My research only extends to the 1960s, but I’ve added other information when possible and will update as new information becomes available.

 S&S Motor Service

 The former Huser Daddy Antiques building, 800 State Highways 23-73, was built in 1946 and first housed the S&S Motor Service founded by Herb Swanke and Arnie Shwonek.

 Princeton Times-Republic, Aug.
 1, 1946 – “Work is progressing rapidly on the new cement garage building being erected by Herb Swanke on the lot opposite the airport.”

 Princeton Times-Republic, Dec.
 5, 1946 – “The S&S Motor Service is the name of Princeton’s newest business enterprise, the garage and service station opened for business this week by Herb Swanke and Arnie Shwonek.
 The business occupies a modern cement block building, 90×30 feet in dimensions, located at the intersection of Highway 23 and County Trunk D, opposite the airport.
 Although handicapped by scarcity of many building materials and some items in equipment, they have been able to assemble a very complete plant for repairing and servicing cars, trucks, and other automotive equipment.
 Both Swanke and Shwonek are experienced automobile mechanics.”

 Building materials were scarce in many communities after World War II.
 The business lasted less than two years.
 The building was sold at auction in May 1948 to Swanke.